Guatemala is made up of 6 regions. In “The Best of Guatemala Guide” I’m going to share where to stay and some really fun things to do.

 Didn’t bring the chopper on this trip?
 No problem.
 In order to make getting around Guatemala easy, they offer a number of different options for vehicle shuttle services into the main town.
 You can get to town on one of the shuttle buses or take a short trip by boat.

-I mentioned in my post “One thing you Must do Every Time You Travel” how much I love to take tours.
+I mentioned in my post “How to Make Memories When You Travel” how much I love to take tours.
 We took a boat tour into town.
 That’s where I had the best time on my (little crazy, but mostly fun) ride in a tuk-tuk!
-Check out the video of my little tuk-tuk tour. 👇
+Check out the video of my little tuk-tuk tour.

 This boutique hotel is a popular destination for weddings and events.
 We were fortunate enough to eat lunch at the Hotel Atitlán Restaurant.
 The amazing views and DELICIOUS food made this the perfect place to end our week-long work trip.
 This was one of the most beautiful places I saw in Guatemala.